jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 #### cinc-server-ctl

-  * New commands `backup` and `restore` which you can use to back up to/restore a Chef Server's data in its entirety.
+  * New commands `backup` and `restore` which you can use to back up to/restore a CINC Server's data in its entirety.
       * To use this feature at this time, you will need to ensure that `rsync` is installed on the server ahead of time.
       * If you have enabled external postgresql, use `knife ec backup'